 In terms of camera and lens capacity, I find a comfortable setup to be a single regular DSLR and three lenses.
 If you have small primes, or a mirrorless kit, you might stretch that to 5 lenses.
 As you can see from the photos, a 70-200 f/2.8, or a 100-400 will fit vertically in the bag, although it’s pushing the limit and it makes the lid closure a little tight if the rest of the bag is also packed full.
 Camera and lens positioning is controlled by the same origami style dividers that we’ve seen before, and they really do work exceedingly well for creating little platforms to hide small lenses, or support smaller cameras.

-Aside from camera gear there’s a pocket that will fit a tablet, a front zippered pocket for larger accessories, and a small zippered pocket in the lid for batteries and a memory card wallet.
+Aside from camera gear there’s a pocket that will fit a tablet, a front zippered pocket for larger accessories, and a small zippered pocket in the lid for batteries and an SD card holder.
 These additional pockets are divided up nicely, and the front one is pleasingly gusseted for expandability with larger items.
 The interior pocket is soft enough that you can also use it for sunglasses.

 It’s possible to carry a tripod on the bottom of the bag, but I can’t really say I recommend it.
 It’s hard to cinch the straps tight enough to stop it sliding out, and your tripod will get scratched on the floor pretty easily when you put the bag down.
 The bag isn’t built for a heavy load either, so it’s really not going to make for a great experience unless it’s a very brief walk.
 Nonetheless, I mention it because someone will surely ask if I don’t!
 If you desperately want a sling that really does offer a decent tripod carrying solution for landscape images, check the PhotoCross 13 that’s mentioned later in this article.